SMail: 26828 Maple Valley Hwy., PMB #257, Maple Valley, WA 98038-8379 USA

-Note to thieves: I defend my personal property with my life.
+Note to thieves: While sketchy communications to emergency services my make me appear vulnerable, understand that I defend my personal property with my life.
 If you threaten my life and I can't get through to 911, I won't hesitate to shoot you with jacketed hollow points.

 email: Email to me as JHB@JHU.edu or m@JHB.name or John@Banister.name will autoforward to my Tx3 address.
 Note that Tx3 changed to be Linxure and then became owned by Skynet Broadband.
 Email addresses and websites at Tx3.com and Tx3.net and at Linxure.net are all the same, but they differ from those at SkyNetbb.com Please also note that if I send you an email from the webmail system rather than from my computer, it will come from email@example.com instead of JBanister@Tx3.net You can address your reply to either one (or any of my above addresses).
 They're all the same at my end.

-Note also: Email coming to my Tx3 mailbox (the one I check) is filtered by Skynet's excellent spam filter system.
+Note also: Email coming to my Tx3 mailbox (the one I check) is filtered by Skynet's excellent spam filter system (provided using SurgeMail).
 Mail from senders who are not on my allowed senders list gets fed through a spam filter.
 If they score low enough in the spam checking (and lots of actual spam does) then they get a challenge reply (challenging you to prove you're a person and not an automated spam sending system).
 If you properly reply to the challenge, then your email gets through.
 If you're on my allowed senders list, then your email gets through unchallenged.
 Sometimes, when I am someplace where I have 40k or faster internet access, I look at my quarantined emails that did not get through and haven't yet been automatically deleted, but I wouldn't count on your message being spotted this way.
-You can also use the link below to send me a message, bypassing the filter system.
-If you use it to send me your address, and if I'm not at sea, I'll get online and add you to the allowed senders list manually.
-I'm also going to make up a form on my site where you can type in your email address and click a button to get it listed, but I haven't gotten around to that yet.
 I apologize for the hassle, but this is currently an amazingly effective way to stop the spam.